RubyMine 2024.3 Help

 LightEdit mode

-Keep in mind that the LightEdit mode works as a text-like editor, and it doesn't support the usual IDE editor features such as code completion, or code navigation.
-However, you can navigate to a specific line of code (Ctrl+G), fold or unfold parts of code, check, and change file encoding.
+Keep in mind that the LightEdit mode works as a text-like editor, and it does not support the usual IDE editor features such as code completion, or code navigation.
+However, you can navigate to a specific line of code (Ctrl+G), fold or unfold parts of code, check, change file encoding, and reformat your code.

 LightEdit mode